-The government raised the minimum retirement age to age 55 from 6 April 2010.
+The Government raised the minimum retirement to age 55 from 6 April 2010.
 Members of APS have some protection from this change (APS members who have left British Airways and draw all their pension benefits held in APS – including any AVCs and Scheme benefits from previous BA Schemes – can continue to retire from age 50 onwards).
 However, if an APS member has opted out of the Scheme but has remained in employment with BA, the earliest that pension benefits can be drawn is the earlier of: a) the date employment with BA ends or, b) the member's 55th birthday.

 You can exchange part of your pension for a tax-free lump sum when you take your benefits.

 This is currently paid tax-free.
 HM Revenue and Customs sets a limit for the amount you can take.
 If you choose this option, there will be less money for your monthly pension.